 This cover for Washington Posts’ ‘Favorite’ issue by Snask features a series of objects in the shape of letters that when combined spell out the word ‘favorite.’

 Heath Killen is an Australian artist and designer who incorporates images from magazines and photographs into his work, arranging, overlaying, enlarging and coloring various elements to create meaning related to the product or service on show.

 The visual effect of Pop Art, whether it is collage or repetition, is created via the reproduction, overlay, and duplication of various images.

 This combination of images was used to reflect everyday life of postwar society, while repetition emphasized those elements the postwar population found fascination with.

 This very clever campaign by Sagmeister & Walsh overlays a set designed to look like a bedroom or living room with color that emphasizes object outlines in a comic-strip style typical of Pop Art.
 The effect transforms three-dimensional spaces and objects into flattened form.

-Artist and designer Mojoko bombards viewers with abundance of imagery in his work Red Flower Power, with an array of recognizable faces from Western and Asian culture.
+Artist and designer Mojoko bombards viewers with an abundance of imagery in his work Red Flower Power, with an array of recognizable faces from Western and Asian culture.